-What is the Future of Fashion
+What's the Future of Fashion?

 “Increasingly, we will see digital collections and garments free from physical and creative restrictions become part of the fashion landscape,”